The Lu Rees Archives Notes, Books and Authors

 Please adopt the normal reviewing conventions: readers wish to know what a work set out to achieve and how well it succeeds; any special strengths and weaknesses; and the audience for whom it may be appropriate.
 Reviews should be typed and double spaced; length should not normally exceed 500 words.
 If an illustration from the work could appropriately accompany the review, please indicate this.

-Unfortunately, review items themselves are often required for inclusion in the Archives collection, and in this case you will be asked to review the Archives copy.
+Unfortunately, review items themselves are often required for inclusion in the Centre's collection, and in this case you will be asked to review the Centre's copy.
 However, both authors and reviewers not on the Journal mailing list are sent a complimentary copy of the issue in which their contribution appears.

 Adopted 26 February 1990

 Lu Rees Editorial Policy

 Among the children's authors who attended the presentation of the Lu Rees Collection to the Canberra College of Advanced Education Library in 1980: Mesdames Cecilia Cyred, Mavis Thorpe Clarke, Margaret Paice-Harriss, Eleanor Stodart, Annette Macarthur-Onslow and Joan Phipson-Fitzhardinge.